 Emery Walker's House Exhibition Programme

 Guided tours at Emery Walker's House conclude in our small exhibition space.
-Currently on display is our inaugural exhibition, titled Printer, Typographer, Innovator: Emery Walker & The Private Press Movement.
-The exhibit closes in May 2022.
+Currently on display is our exhibition, titled Glass in an Arts and Craft Home.

 The Emery Walker Trust thanks its many financial supporters and donors, who have given generously to support the creation of this exhibition space